 Sheyene Technology is now Trusted Government Solutions Provider.

-Sheyene Technology is trusted government solutions provider to the NNSA`s Sandia National Laboratories; most recently, we have been selected by the Department of Energy (DOE) as team partner to carry out research and development in Connected and Autonomous Vehicle (CAV).
+Sheyene Technology is trusted government supplier to the NNSA`s Sandia National Laboratories; most recently, we have been selected by the Department of Energy (DOE) as team partner to carry out research and development in Connected and Autonomous Vehicle (CAV).

 Sheyene is advancing her plan to support both technological literacy and direct participation in space.
 She is creating a series of robotics competitions, with the goal of replicating it on a global scale.
 The technological progress achieved through the robotics competitions will be funneled back to NASA missions.
 Her participation will facilitate her access to its cutting-edge scientific advances, enhancing the existing partnership.